What We're About at Seattle JazzED

 A little background

 JazzED started out with two jazz ensembles that met weekly.
-Since then, the roster of programs has grown to include many more ensembles, masterclasses, a summer program, vocal jazz, strings improv workshops, combo training, an all-city girls band and jam sessions.
+Since then, the roster of programs has grown to include many more ensembles, masterclasses, summer camps, vocal ensembles, combo training, an all-city girls band and jam sessions.
 Now over 500 students from 70+ different schools come through the doors every year.

 Seattle JazzED empowers students of all skill levels and backgrounds to realize their full potential through exceptional music education.